RinGotou/Kagami/README.md

 # Kagami

+## Hint
+This is old and crispy implementation.
+I will not add any new feature and stuff to this verison any more.

+[Nagatsuki](https://github.com/suzunakamura/nagatsuki) will be the new main implementation.

 ## What's this?
 It's a simple and tiny script language.The name of this project is from Japanese kanji "鏡（かがみ）".